 Smugglers will be 'crims' - what about their passengers?

-The remarks were reported after the March 10 morning press conference by Australian Associated Press, but no commentators were shrewd enough to pick them up and read between the lines.
+The remarks were reported after the March 10 morning press conference by Australian Associated Press, but no commentators were sufficiently alert to pick them up and read between the lines.

 SBY, as he is popularly called, indicated that he regarded Indonesia as a "transit country" while Australia was the "destination country", before going on to say that "arrangements on temporary transit" would have to be found and that "relocation" would be an issue.
 In his words: